 Communication

+Bluetooth classic has a baud rate that is automatically set by the Bluetooth stack and is a maximum of 3 Mbps, however many factors that lower this and thus should be treated as a theoretical maximum.

-The baud size used to communicate between the computer and the MCU over USB is 2 million.
+The baud size used to communicate between the computer and the MCU over USB is 2 Mbps, this should be treated as a potential bottle neck when looking at the entire communication stack.
 It is the same as the baud rate used for the serial UART between the MCU and the FPGA.
-This gives a theoretical maximum throughput of 250 KB/s.
+This gives a theoretical maximum throughput of 250 KB/s, note that this is separate to the throughput over Bluetooth.
 Bluetooth Classic provides roughly 320 Byte packet sizes.
 The packet size we use is 128 bytes.
 Therefore, there is a theoretical maximum throughput of 250 KB/s / 128 bytes = 1950 Hz, however there are many other limiting factors which are but not limited to, maximum packets sent per second, RF strength, distance, host side generation throughput, host side Bluetooth radio, MCU speed, etc. We measure a throughput of 50 Hz.

 There are jumpers that you will need to configure to write firmware and to configure the MCU, but once configured, there is a micro-USB port to direct communication to the MCU, this is the Serial object in the firmware.
 Serial1 is the object that echo’s the read data from the Bluetooth port and sends it over UART to the FPGA.